Federated Learning of Cohorts: Reactions

-Every major browser based on Google's open-source Chromium platform (other than Google Chrome) had declined to implement FLoC, including Microsoft Edge, Vivaldi, Brave, and Opera.
+Almost all major browsers based on Google's open-source Chromium platform declined to implement FLoC, including Microsoft Edge, Vivaldi, Brave, and Opera.

 In May 2021, The Economist reported that it may be hard for Google to "stop the system from grouping people by characteristics they wish to keep private, such as race or sexuality."

 Fingerprinting concerns

 In May 2021, The Economist said some critics have suggested that the cohort system will facilitate fingerprinting of individual devices, compromising privacy.

 Wired magazine additionally reported that FLoC could "be used as a point of entry for fingerprinting".

 Mozilla, the creators of the Firefox browser, expressed concerns that FLoC can be used as an additional fingerprinting vector.
 Furthermore, they stated that a user's FLoC group can be tracked during multiple visits and correlated via different means and, based on a user's membership in multiple FLoC cohorts, a website might be able to infer information about the user which FLoC aimed to keep private.
 Since a FLoC cohort is shared across websites, its ID might be abused as an alternative to a unique cookie in third-party contexts.